riceissa/issarice.com/wiki/digital-preservation.md

 In general, using the URL is not possible, because there is around a 2000-character limit to URLs but file systems like ext4 have a 255-byte limit.

+# Solution in ELinks

+ELinks comes with Lua scripting support.
+Since it provides a hook that gives you the URL and HTML when the page loads, the solution is pretty simple:

+    function pre_format_html_hook(url, html)
+        -- After obtaining the HTML page, save a copy of it timestamped local timestamp = os.date("%Y-%m-%dT%H-%M-%S%z")
+        local index = io.open("index.txt", "a")
+        index:write(timestamp .. "," .. url .. "\n")
+        index:close()
+        local file = io.open(timestamp .. ".html", "w")
+        file:write(html)
+        file:close()
+        -- Return the HTML page unmodified
+        return nil
+    end

+Just save it in `~/.elinks/hooks.lua`.

 # Requirements for good data archiving solutions